Table of Contents

 Once you start to get into DIY crafts and decorations you quickly see how useful Mason Jars become.
 They have so many uses it’s out of this world!

 These snowy pinecone candle jars are another great use of them and don’t take much time at all to make.
+I am obsessed with using Snow-tex on all my diy christmas decorations!

 Here is what you need: